-2. How do air compressors work?
+How does a air compressor work?

 Air compressors are machines that can be used for a variety of applications.
 In general, they operate a range of tools that are used for construction work or buildings, such as pneumatic hammers, sanders and grinders.
 Air compressors pump high-pressure air to fill gas cylinders, to supply divers, to assist with the supply of pneumatic HVAC controls and to supply pneumatic tools.
 They can also be used for household applications such as tire inflation.
 Here is a brief guide to what work can be done with air compressors.
-Read our review The Four best 30 gallon air compressors and choose the one!

 Air compressor accessories